-- Reaching the given pre-qualification criteria.
-If a team chooses to forfeit a match in the round robin games the other team plays the match against an empty field.
-However, any own goals will not be scored. - Being the team with the best overall result in the technical challenges that is not pre-qualified by other means, and finishing at worst 5th in the technical challenges.
-If a team chooses to forfeit in a knock-out game it gets replaced by the next best qualified team, i. e.the team it kicked out or left behind in the round robins.
+- If a team chooses to forfeit a match in the round robin games the other team plays the match against an empty field.
+However, any own goals will not be scored. - If a team chooses to forfeit in a knock-out game it gets replaced by the next best qualified team, i. e. the team it kicked out or left behind in the round robins.

-However, pre-qualified teams must do all the following in order to remain pre-qualified: Post in a publicly available location a team research report describing their work for the 2019 competition Publicly Note that there are a few unlikely cases that are not covered by these rules.
+Note that there are a few unlikely cases that are not covered by these rules.
 If a situation is not covered by these rules, the technical committee and the organizing committee will work together to make a decision.

-Any forfeit will result in a qualification penalty being recorded (seeAppendix A.9) but the circumstances of the forfeit will affect the severity of the offense and the impact on future qualification.
+Any forfeit will result in a qualification penalty being recorded (see Appendix A.9) but the circumstances of the forfeit will affect the severity of the offense and the impact on future qualification.